To innovate, create, and execute ideas & strategies that help heal the human/earth relationship.

 Founder, Marketing Consultant, Designer, Photographer

 Barbara is a passionate warrior for mother earth whose life changed dramatically upon reading "Oil & Honey" by Bill McKibbon.
 It was then that she began keeping bees, took a personal vow to heal the human-earth relationship, and joined the local sustainability movement.
 For 8 years, Barbara served as Director of Marketing & Outreach for the Emerson Waldorf School, where she merged her high-tech marketing experience with her teaching experience in Benin, West Africa and put her International MBA from the American Graduate School of International Management (aka Thunderbird) and BA in Economics and German from UNC-Chapel Hill to good use.
-In addition to building delicious websites and rebranding entities aligned with her life mission, Barbara also loves her work as a landscaper with Birch Meadow Garden Care.
+In addition to building delicious websites and rebranding entities aligned with her life mission, Barbara also loves her work as a landscaper & pollinator garden designer with Birch Meadow Garden Care.
 In addition, Barbara serves on the Board of Directors for Go Conscious Earth, where she passionately helps to preserve 1.5 million acres of pristine Rain Forest in the Democratic Republic of Congo from international loggers whilst empowering the local tribes to be powerful stewards of the land.
-Barbara might also be found building a biodynamic bee sanctuary in Saxapahaw with her partner, walking cross-country with her dogs, enjoying the company of her 4 children, doing yoga, and indulging in good food & wine.
+Barbara might also be found saving and keeping bees, walking cross-country with her dogs, enjoying the company of her 4 children, doing yoga, and indulging in good food & wine.
 But mostly, she just likes witnessing the miracles of nature quietly unfold throughout the seasons.